 Meet our most recent Alumni Achievement Award and Graduate Medal winners, along with past recipients.

-Colin remembers when the World Health Organisation (WHO), UNICEF, the World Bank and the UN Population Division used different statistics for child mortality rates.
+Colin remembers when the World Health Organization (WHO), UNICEF, the World Bank and the UN Population Division used different statistics for child mortality rates.
 Knowing the power of statistics to enlighten, it was appropriate that Colin had the task of changing this.
 His PhD was in theoretical physics, but his career has seen him working to improve international health outcomes.
 For 15 years he has led the WHO on global health statistics helping international agencies work together by having access to the same information.

 Eighteen year old Penelope Evatt was inspired to study architecture by the man who would become her husband, influential architect, Harry Seidler.
 Together they pioneered the integration of modernist art and architecture in Australia.
 Today, Penelope is a prominent and leading architect, but also an advocate and patron for music, architecture, art and performance.
 With an interest in nurturing the careers of countless artists, she is also a willing subject, with Fiona Lowry’s 2014 portrait of Penelope winning the 2014 Archibald Prize.